TrustedFirmware-M/tf-m-tools/static_checks/README.rst

 - Cppcheck
 - Copyright header check
 - clang-format
+- Checkpatch

+Both checkpatch and clang-format are use to check the coding style, but they both cover different cases so together they provide a better coverage.

 Each tool will be configured using a setup.sh script located under the tool directory before being launched.
 The main script might need to be launched with